udelcodes/udelcodes.github.io/crypto2.md

 We may have to use more trial and error this time since you could have used a cipher we haven't seen before.

  > Note that everyone can read every message in this stage.
  > No encryption has happened, only coding, because everyone knows how to decode your messages.
+ > This is good, but the STARS want more secrecy when sending messages so that the CRABS can't decode them.
- > It would be encryption if the way to decode your message was a secret.
+ > The STARS really want to *encrypt* their messages, which happens when the way to decode your message is a secret.

 ## Intro to Encryption

-Now that we’ve seen a bunch of ways to convert letters and messages into numbers, let’s take it a step further and look at how we can *encrypt* numbers.
+Now that we’ve seen a bunch of ways to convert letters and messages into numbers, let’s take it a step further and look at how we can *encrypt* those numbers.
-In order to do that, we would beed some way to "mix" secret stuff and plaintext.
+In order to do that, we would need some way to "mix" secret stuff and plaintext.

 ## Intro to Steganography: Hiding In Plain Sight